PyEllips/pyElli/paper/paper.md

 ```

 Now, the cauchy model is created by using the `Cauchy` class.
-Each dispersion has it's own class and you'll find a list of different dispersions in our documentation [link_to_dispersions].
+Each dispersion has it's own class and you'll find a list of different dispersions in our [documentation](https://pyelli.readthedocs.io/en/stable/dispersions.html).
 It is important to note that there are two types of parameters for dispersions.
 **Single parameters**, which only appear once in the formula, e.g., `n0` and `n1` are single parameters and **repeated parameters** which represent one element of a sum and may be used in an setwise arbitrary amount.
 Single parameters are added to the class constructor, like `Cauchy(param1, ...)` and repeated parameters are added via the `.add(...)` method, like `Sellmeier().add(A=param_a, B=param_b)`.